 This account allows you to set aside tax-free money to reimburse yourself for day/evening care expenses for your children under age 13, or your other qualifying tax dependents, which allow you and your spouse to work.
 Eligible expenses include:

 - Nursery school, pre-school, or similar programs for children below the level of kindergarten

 - Before- or after-school care of a child in grade K or above

-- Summer or overnight camp during working hours (for children under age 13)
+- Summer camp during working hours (for children under age 13)